The beginning of the year is a good time to hit the reset button in general, and on where you are with your money.

 This includes taking stock of your financial picture, regardless of where you stand at the moment.
 And, in fact, if you’re feeling uncertain or worried about your financial picture, this step becomes even more important.
 Think of now as a time to step back, reflect, and reassess where you are financially – to take in the bigger picture – so you can make thoughtful, confident decisions about how to move forward in the coming months.

-Here are three steps everyone should address to help put youthem on course financially:
+Here are three steps everyone should take to put yourself on-track financially:

 - Update your financial plan.
 If you don’t have one yet, create one.
 (A good financial adviser can help.)
 The simple exercise of creating a comprehensive financial plan will give you a clear sense of your financial situation.
 It will also give you an idea of how decisions you made (or didn’t make) throughout the year have affected your bottom line.
 Armed with this information, you’ll be in a stronger position to make adjustments this year and next.